The following LLVM buildbots build and test LLDB trunk:

 - In Xcode 4.x: lldb/lldb.xcworkspace, select the lldb-tool scheme, and build.

-Building LLDB on Linux
+Building LLDB on Linux and FreeBSD

 LLDB relies on many of the technologies developed by the larger LLVM project.
 In particular, it requires both Clang and LLVM itself in order to build.
 Due to this tight integration the Getting Started guides for both of these projects come as prerequisite reading:

 Supported compilers for building LLDB on Linux include:

 - GCC 4.6.2 (later versions should work as well)

 It is recommended to use libstdc++ 4.6 (or higher) to build LLDB on Linux, but using libc++ is also known to work.